shorokatwa14/shorokatwa14/README.md

  - :student: I’m currently `A Junior Computer Science Student `.
  - 🎯 I’m currently focusing on `Data Science and Machine Learning`
- - :school: I am a `Junior` at Faculty of Computers & Informatics at Suez Canal University.
  - :computer: I am a competitive programmer mainly at `Codeforces` and `leetcode`.
  - 📝 A Computer Geek and a self-taught Software Developer.
  - 📫 How to reach me **shorokrashid14@gmail.com**